Chinese Indonesian cuisine: Adaptation to local cuisine

-The Indonesian Chinese cuisine also vary with locations.
-For example, in different parts of Java the dishes are adapted to local culture and taste, in return Chinese Indonesians residing in this region also had developed a taste for local cuisine.
+Indonesian Chinese cuisine also varies with location.
+For example, in different parts of Java the dishes are adapted to local culture and taste; in return, Chinese Indonesians residing in this region also developed a taste for local cuisine.
 In central Java, the food tends to be much sweeter, while in West Java it is saltier.
-In East Java, Chinese food there is more salty and savory with a preference of petis shrimp paste.
+In East Java, Chinese food is more salty and savory with a preference of petis shrimp paste.
 In Medan, North Sumatra and also in Pontianak, West Kalimantan, a more traditional Chinese style can be found.
-Chinese cuisine in Indonesia also have absorbed local preference of spicy food and local ingredients.
-For example, it is common to have sambal chili sauce, acar pickles and sprinkle of bawang goreng crispy fried shallot as condiment.
+Chinese cuisine in Indonesia also has absorbed the local preferences for spicy food and local ingredients.
+For example, it is common to have sambal chili sauce, acar pickles and sprinkles of bawang goreng crispy fried shallot as condiments.

-Chinese cuisine influences on Indonesian cuisine is evident in Indonesian take on Chinese dishes, such as mie goreng, lumpia, bakso and siomay.
-However the culinary influences is also taken another way around.
-Vice versa, Chinese Indonesian also been influenced by native Indonesian cuisine.
-It is believed that Lontong Cap Go Meh is a Chinese Indonesian take on traditional Indonesian dishes.
-The dish reflect the assimilation among Chinese immigrants with local community.
+Chinese cuisine influences on Indonesian cuisine are evident in Indonesian takes on Chinese dishes, such as mie goreng, lumpia, bakso and siomay.
+However, Chinese Indonesian food has also been influenced by native Indonesian cuisine.
+It is believed that lontong cap go meh is a Chinese Indonesian take on traditional Indonesian dishes.
+The dish reflects the assimilation of Chinese immigrants with the local community.